mark-claypool/saucer-shoot-naiad/README.txt

 (Linux or Mac) or adjust your project file accordingly (Windows) to point to your engine.

-If using the full version of Dragonfly (with event filtering), uncomment the line:

- CFLAGS= -DREGISTER

 3) Type "make" (Linux or Mac) or hit F7 (Windows).
 This should build the game.